-Indians have built magnificent edifices: the decorative and gaudy Hindu temples of South India; the plain and architecturally austere mosques of Kashmir or the Buddhist monasteries clinging onto mountainsides in Ladakh; magnificent temples to mankind such as the world famous Taj Mahal in Agra, the Jantar Mantar observatories in stone in Delhi and Jaipur and the princely palaces and forts of Rajasthan.
+Indians have built the magnificent.
+Gaze at the decorative and gaudy Hindu temples of South India or feel not so big against the soaring minarets of Delhi’s Jama Masjid.
+Explore the highly decoratied atmospheric rooms of Buddhist monasteries clinging onto mountainsides in Ladakh.
+Visit the evocative temples of Khajuraho and sneak a look at their erotic sculptures.
+Wonder at the magnificent secular buildings such as the world famous Taj Mahal in Agra.
+Examine the curious Jantar Mantar stone observatories in Delhi and Jaipur.
+Revel in the princely palaces and forts of Rajasthan.

-A valid passport and visa are required for travel to India.
-The Indian government now offers two options for tourists, a traditional tourist visa for 90 days and allowing multiple entry (needed if you’re doing a Nepal sidetrip) or an e-Tourist Visa (eTV) issued electronically for citizens of 37 countries.
+Travel to India requires a valid passport and visa.
+The Indian government now offers two options for tourists.
+There’s the traditional tourist visa for 90 days that allows multiple entry (needed if you’re doing a Nepal side trip).
+Alternately the e-Tourist Visa (eTV) is issued electronically for citizens of 37 countries.
 Visit the India Visa website for your national requirement.

 A country as varied and interesting as India requires research and pre-planning to get the best out of your visit.
 Remember that while the weather in one part of the country might be unfavourable at a certain time of the year while in another it might be quite amenable in another.

 India is a huge place to visit with so much to see in every nook and cranny.
 There’s little to gain from trying to cram too much into a visit, but if you’ve got a lifetime then it would be manageable.
 Depending on your time available the best bet is to concentrate on one area.